mofasass/match-overview-widget/README.md

 6. `pollingCount` - number - maximum number of matches to poll for live data at the same time
 7. `eventsRefreshInterval` - number - interval in milliseconds to look for live events
 8. `widgetTrackingName` - string - tracking name for analytics purposes
+9. `compareAgainstHighlights` - boolean - determines whether you want to compare whether the filters are within the highlighted events (popular events) or not.
+Will use the first item in the filter that returns events.

 ### Build Instructions